LambdaSharp/LambdaSharpTool/Samples/KinesisSample/ReadMe.md

 Functions:

   - Name: MyFunction
-    Description: This function is invoked by an SQS queue
+    Description: This function is invoked by a Kinesis stream
     Memory: 128
     Timeout: 15
     Sources: